British Shorthair Cat Characteristics (Quick Facts)

 - Obesity: The low energy British Shorthair can put on the pounds quite easily.
 Any additional weight can put the cat at risk of other health problems.
-Feed your cat with diet cat food like the Hill’s Science Healthy Weight formula.
+Feed your cat with diet cat food.
 Additionally, include extra activities to help your cat burn fat more easily.

 On average the British Shorthair Cat can live from 14-20 years.
 However, the above-mentioned health problems can affect this breed’s life expectancy.

 Therefore, we recommend getting your cat from a reputable breeder and having her tested.
 With proper care and regular vet check-ups, your cat will thrive for many years.